wpb-astro/skymapper/README.md

 ### Limitation(s)

-The projection is *not* a [matplotlib transformation](http://matplotlib.org/users/transforms_tutorial.html).
+The combination of `Map` and `Projection` is *not* a [matplotlib transformation](http://matplotlib.org/users/transforms_tutorial.html).
 Among several reasons, it is very difficult (maybe impossible) to work with the `matplotlib.Axes` that are not rectangles or ellipses.
-So, we decided to make use of matplotlib for lower-level graphics primitive and to layer to map-making on top of it.
+So, we decided to split the problem: making use of matplotlib for lower-level graphics primitive and layering the map-making on top of it.
 This way, we can control e.g. the interpolation method on the sphere or the location of the tick labels in a way consistent with visual expectations from hundreds of years of cartography.
 While `skymapper` tries to follow matplotlib conventions very closely, some methods may not work as expected.
 Open an issue if you think you found such a case.

 In particular, we'd appreciate help to make sure that the interactive features work well on all matplotlib backends.